 Place the apple slices on the bottom of the pastry and up along the sides.
 Sprinkle the cinnamon on top of the apples.

 Whisk together the heavy cream, granulated sugar, eggs, and vanilla until combined then pour over the top of the apples.
-Bake for 1 hour or until the crust is golden and the filling has set.
+Bake for 60 to 80 minutes or until the crust is golden and the filling has set.
 Let the cake cool before serving.
 This cake is best eaten at room temperature, but you can store the cake covered in the refrigerator for up to 3 days.

 *If you wish to add raisins, add 100 g on the bottom of the pastry before the apples are layered on top.